 The ADJR Act provides that a parent may apply to the Federal Court of Australia and the Federal Circuit and Family Court of Australia (Division 2) for a review of any decision made by the Registrar, except for change of assessment decisions under Part 6A of the CSA Act.
 Applications under the ADJR Act relate to whether the Registrar has properly made the decision according to law.
 The court cannot review the merits of the decision (4.3.7).

-The AAT Act sets out the courts that a person may appeal to from a decision of the AAT, and these are the Federal Court of Australia, or the Federal Circuit and Family Court of Australia (Division 2).
+The ARTAct and the CSRC Act set out the courts which a person may appeal to from a decision of the ART.
+These are the Federal Court of Australia and the Federal Circuit and Family Court of Australia (Division 2).

 Last reviewed: